Sorry, you need to enable JavaScript to visit this website.

 University social services

-Within those services, young people can request specific help: either one-off help in the case of serious financial difficulties, or an annual benefit (over 10 months) when they experience long-term financial difficulties and they do not receive any grants based on social criteria.
+Within those services, young people can request specific financial aid: either one-off help in the case of serious financial difficulties, or an annual benefit (over 10 months) when they experience long-term financial difficulties and they do not receive any grants based on social criteria.
 That help is aimed at students under the age of 35 who are in financial difficulty.
 There is no age limit for disable people.

 Furthermore, the handicapped or people with health problems can benefit from scholarships from university foundations overseen by the CROUS.
 These scholarships are for students who, due to an accident or illness, cannot afford to begin or continue their studies.